 Material disposal of a business asset

 There must be both a qualifying holding period and a material disposal.
 For there to be a qualifying holding period, the business or the company must be owned by the individual throughout the two years ending with the date of the disposal.
 If the disposal occurs within three years of the company ceasing to be a trading company or a member of a trading group, the holding period qualification must be met throughout the two years ending with the cessation of trading.
-The following qualify as material disposals of business assets:

 The equity test requires the shareholder to be entitled to at least 5% of the amounts available for distribution to equity holders and at least 5% of the assets available for distribution to equity holders on a winding up.
 The definition of equity holders includes loan creditors other than normal commercial loans and therefore this test needs to be reviewed at the time of sale to determine if the test is met.

 The alternative test is based on an individual’s entitlement to at least 5% of the sale proceeds on a sale of the entire ordinary share capital.
 This is a notional test which can then be applied to a partial disposal of shares.

 Provided an individual meets these tests throughout the qualifying period, additional shares and securities can be held for a shorter period with Business Asset Disposal Relief being available on the entire disposal provided the lifetime limit is not exceeded.
 This can be particularly helpful in relation to spouse shareholdings.